ChengluJin/chenglujin.github.io/_publications/2015-jcen-ced-evaluation.md

 title: "Security Analysis of Concurrent Error Detection against Differential Fault Analysis"
 collection: publications
 permalink: /publication/2015-jcen-ced-evaluation
-excerpt: 'We proposed two novel metrics (fault entropy and fault differential entropy) to evaluate various concurrent error detection schemes.
+excerpt: '>We proposed two novel metrics (fault entropy and fault differential entropy) to evaluate various concurrent error detection schemes.
 This work challenges the traditional use of fault coverage for uniformly distributed faults as a metric for assessing the security of CEDs.'
 date: 15-01-01
 venue: 'Journal of Cryptographic Engineering (JCEN)'
 citation: 'X. Guo, D. Mukhopadhyay, C. Jin, and R. Karri.
 (2015).&quot;